IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ./add_schedule.sh
 ```

+In the request, you should be able to see information about the schedule we are wanting to add, such as the name, the name of the device, the resource, and the interval we are wanting to read this resource at.
+The reply should indicate if the put request was sucessful or not.
+You should then also start to see readings being published in a similar format to a the get request reply.

 ### Delete schedule
 Once we have received a few readings we can then remove the schedule:
 ```bash
 ./remove_schedule.sh
 ```

+In the 'delete schedule' request, you can see that we include the name of the schedule that we are wanting to remove.
+The response to this message should indicate that the deletion of the schedule was successful.
+The readings that were previously being published should now have stopped.